 Do individuals with access to employer-sponsored health insurance have to use their employer’s plan?

 No. Enrollment in the employer-sponsored coverage is not mandatory, and eligible individuals will be given the option to choose based on which plan is best for their individual health care needs.
 All HIP-eligible adults with access to employer-sponsored insurance will receive options counseling through an enrollment broker regarding whether enrollment in HIP or their employer plan would be best suited to their individual needs and situation.

-22. Do individuals that choose to enroll in employer-sponsored insurance still have a POWER account?
+Do individuals who choose to enroll in employer-sponsored insurance still have a POWER account?

 Yes.
 Individuals who choose to enroll in employer-sponsored insurance will still have a POWER account and will be required to make monthly contributions.
 The State will provide a defined contribution to the POWER account that can be used to cover the cost of the individual’s premium and to pay for any required cost sharing under the employer plan, including the deductible and copayments.

 The State will fund the POWER account to the average amount that an individual covered by an employer-sponsored plan may be expected to spend for premium and other out-of-pocket expenses.